 A grand jury in Seattle believes Seleznev is a carder -- a subspecies of hacker specializing in the theft of credit card data.
 His father, ultranationalist lawmaker Valery Seleznev, refuses to believe Roman is capable of computer hacking: in 2011, Seleznev Jr. was an accidental victim of a terrorist attack in Marrakech, Morocco, suffering severe injuries to his head.
 "He was in a coma for eight days, he has a metal plate in place of half of his skull," the legislator told the Moscow tabloid MK.
 Carding, however, is not rocket science: It's an illegal business for which most tools are readily available.

-The 2011 indictment says Seleznev and other carders working with him (some are mentioned in more recent court documents) would plant malicious software in the backroom computers of U.S. retail outlets and restaurants, then wait to record enough credit card numbers so the "dump" (batch of numbers) could be sold through specialized carder sites.
-Seleznev allegedly administered some of the sites, such as bulba.cc and track2.name.
+The 2011 indictment says Seleznev and other carders working with him (some are mentioned in more recent court documents) would gain access to the backroom computers of U.S. retail outlets and restaurants, launch a browser to download some malware from a server in Russia or Ukraine, then wait for the malicious program to record enough credit card numbers so the "dump" (batch of numbers) could be sold through some specialized carder sites.
+Seleznev allegedly administered some of these, such as bulba.cc and track2.name.

-No particular hacking skills are required for the upstream or the downstream part of the carding business.
-Specialized scanning software that helps find computers used for card processing can easily be obtained.The list of Seleznev's alleged victims -- Schlotzky's Deli in Coeur d'Alene, Idaho; Mary's Pizza Shack in Sonoma, California; City News Stand in Evanston and Chicago, Illinois; the Phoenix Zoo -- suggests that small retail operations are not too worried about securing these computers or the card data on them.
+No particular hacking skills are required for either the upstream or the downstream part of the business.
+Port scanning software that helps find computers used for card processing exists and can easily be obtained.
+Small retail operations are not too worried about securing these computers, or the card data on them, hence the list of Seleznev's alleged victims: Schlotzky's Deli in Coeur d'Alene, Idaho; Mary's Pizza Shack in Sonoma, California; City News Stand in Evanston and Chicago, Illinois; and, quaintly, the Phoenix Zoo.

 Leonid Bershidsky at firstname.lastname@example.org

 To contact the editor on this story: